 Additionally, you’ll want a service that offers Secure Sockets Layer (SSL) if you plan to sell products.
 Ever see a green padlock in your browser’s address bar while you’re on your bank’s website?
 That’s the symbol that tells visitors that SSL is in place.
 It’s a symbol of trustworthiness.

-All above features features are valuable to the Web hosting experience, but none matches the importance of site uptime.
+All above features are valuable to the Web hosting experience, but none matches the importance of site uptime.
 If your site is down, clients or customers will be unable to find you or access your blog or your products or services.

-I have added the list of best wordpress hosting companies they have almost 99.9% uptime history and are best for your business.
+I have added the list of best WordPress hosting companies they have almost 99.9% uptime history and are best for your business.
 They also have 24/7 customer support so if you have any kind of issue you can contact them anytime.

 There are various different types of WordPress hosting options available such as Free, Shared, VPS, Dedicated, and managed WordPress hosting.
 In this guide.

 As longtime website owners and hosting nerds, I’ve been asked often: “Which web host is your personal favorite?”
 I recently decided to take this question seriously — exhaustively testing accounts with all the top hosts to analyze their uptime, features, pricing, support, and more.
-So before selecting any of the hosting make sure you check customer reviews of uptime and server speed.
+So before selecting any of the hostings make sure you check customer reviews of uptime and server speed.

-If server speed and uptime is good you can use shared hosting as it is cheap and good to start new blog but as your business will grow you can convert to VPS hosting as it is the fastest and best for big business.
+If server speed and uptime is good you can use shared hosting as it is cheap and good to start a new blog but as your business will grow you can convert to VPS hosting as it is the fastest and best for big business.

 List of Best WordPress Hosting